lexbaileylowrisc/qemu/docs/opentitan/otptool.md

 * `-k` specify the kind of input VMEM file, either OTP or Fuse kind.
 The script attempts to detect the kind of the input VMEM file from its content when this option is not specified or set to `auto`.
 It is fails to detect the file kind or if the kind needs to be enforced, use this option.

-* `-G` can be used to generate C code for QEMU, from OTP and LifeCycle known definitions.
-See the [Generation](#generation) section for details.
-See option `-o` to specify the path to the file to generate

 * `-l` specify the life cycle system verilog file that defines the encoding of the life cycle states.
 This option is not required to generate a RAW image file, but required when the `-L`